 Have you done it?

 Good.
 If your answer is none, go back and do it again because unless you are Stephen King already you are definitely breaking one of them.
-Once you’ve found the ones you are breaking sit yourself down and give yourself a good talking to – don’t do it again!
+Once you’ve found the ones you are breaking, sit yourself down and give yourself a good talking to – don’t do it again!
 I’m telling myself off for not finishing what I write even as I am typing.

 In addition to Heinlein’s Laws here are some other things I have picked up in the last few years that might help:

 Be Realistic – publishing short fiction has few rewards at first.
-Don’t expect to get paid.
+Don’t expect to get paid (much).
 Don’t expect fan mail, or to be reviewed.
 Don’t expect a book deal, award nominations or any other kind of plaudit.
 Don’t even expect anyone to read your story.
 Why bother then, you may ask?
 Because those first publications are essential to building your belief in yourself as a writer.
 That self belief is in turn an essential part of developing the craft of your writing.

 Be Professional – approach submitting a story like applying for a job.
 Would you send a hand written job application in pink ink on the back of a serviette?
 Every story you send out is a piece in the career you are trying to build in writing.
 Don’t buy into the myth that ‘creative’ or ‘artistic’ people don’t need to be professional and organised, its just that, a myth.

-Rejection is Standard - most of what you send out will be rejected.
+Rejection is Standard – most of what you send out will be rejected.
 This will hurt.
 Take the the pain, deal with it and move on.
 Don’t allow yourself to fall into the paranoid delusion that because your story has been rejected, you have been rejected.
 Don’t stop sending to a market after a rejection.
-Repeated rejections from the same market can often proceed an acceptance.
+Repeated rejections from the same market can often come before an acceptance.

 Know Your Markets – this is the main mistake most people make.
 ‘Why hasn’t the New Yorker accepted my Tolkienesque fantasy?
 Why hasn’t Realms of Fantasy accepted my postmodern prose-poem?’.
 Most short fiction markets, be they magazines, anthologies or otherwise, serve very niche audiences.
 Find the markets that serve the audiences that you want your writing to reach.
 The only way to do this is to read read read read until you find the work you really like.
 As you get to know the markets you will see where your work fits, or can be made to fit.